Chrissweir/API-Project-for-Data-Representation-and-Querying/README.md

 ### About the data

-This dataset was received in Comma Separated Values (CSV) format, and was downloaded from "https://data.gov.ie/dataset/dublin-wheel-chair-access-guide".
+This dataset was received in Comma Separated Values (CSV) format, and was downloaded from https://data.gov.ie/dataset/dublin-wheel-chair-access-guide.
+The CSV file contains 814 rows, the first being a header row with the names of each field.
+There are six values on each line, which are as follows: